MarauderPixie/thesis-incomplete-xor-analysis/hypos.md

 RQ1: Does rule-related language facilitate category extrapolation of the novel stimuli during the transfer phase?
 RQ2: Does the learning of a simple rule structure followed by a more complex one facilitate extrapolation?

+maybe Evan Betteryet (2022):

+RQ1.1: Does the mentioning of rules lead to better learning performance / higher categorization accuracy?
+RQ1.2: Does it lead _faster_ reaching high catgeorization accuracies?
+RQ1.3: Does it lead to more extrapolations of unlearned stimulus categories?

+RQ2.1: Does learning a simple categorisation rule before encountering a more complex one lead to better learning performance?
+RQ2.2:

 # Hypotheses - New and improved